didzisdti/dtikube_service/docs/3-Cluster-Setup/Gateway-Config.md

 ## :gear: Cloud-init configuration

-Using standard YAML formatted file for all nodes to setup default access point.
+Using standard YAML formatted file for all nodes to setup default access point and network settings.

-Replace all content of user-data below content
+Replace all content of `user-data`

 ```yaml
 #cloud-config